umd-lib/reciprocal-borrowing/README.md

 The "env_example" file is mainly for documenting the necessary and optional environment variables.
-Creating a ".env" file when using the "umd-lib/reciprocal-borrowing-dev-env" GitHub repository is not necessary as the relevant configuration is already in placing in the `config/environments/development_docker.rb` file.
+Creating a ".env" file when using the "umd-lib/reciprocal-borrowing-dev-env" GitHub repository is not necessary as the relevant configuration is already in place in the `config/environments/development_docker.rb` file.

 In the production environment, the appropriate environment variables are